Sleep Talk Blog, Advice, Bed and Mattress Guides

 Donate a mattress

 Why not donate your mattress?
-If it’s in good condition, you can give the mattress to someone for free, using a site such as Freecycle, or donate it to a charity shop.
-This is an excellent way to ensure the mattress stays out of the landfill, and you also help out someone a little less fortunate.
+If it’s in good condition, you can give it to someone for free using a site such as Freecycle or donate it to a charity shop.
+This is an excellent way to ensure the mattress stays out of the landfill and helps out someone a little less fortunate.
 The mattress should be clean, fit for purpose, and have a fire safety label.
 Sometimes, the charity will collect the mattress for free.

 Sell your mattress

-Of course, you might want to sell your mattress in these times of COVID-19, lockdown, and redundancy.
+Of course, you might want to sell your mattress during the COVID-19 lockdown and redundancy.
 Again, it’s better than just seeing the mattress become a landfill, and you should ensure the mattress is clean and in good condition and its fire safety labels and tags are intact.
 You can sell your mattress on a website such as Gumtree, eBay, or Shpock.
 If you don’t know what to charge but want to be sure of the sale, ask for 20 or 30% of the original price.

 How not to dispose of your mattress - Mattress Disposal and Recycling